gerogew22122/WEBSITEFORLJ/replit.md

 ## Overview

 LJ Pickz is a sports betting/investing community landing page built with Next.js 15.
-The application serves as a marketing website for a sports picks service, featuring a professional hero section with credible messaging, animated loading screen with typing effect, feature highlights, results statistics, customer reviews, and promotional popups.
+The application serves as a minimalist marketing website for a sports picks service, featuring a professional hero section with credible messaging, animated loading screen with typing effect, and promotional popups.
 The site is designed with a dark theme and emphasizes visual appeal with clean animations and professional gradient effects.

 ## Recent Changes